 Dr. Laura Story Elvington B.S.
 (Music/Bible), Columbia International University M.A.
 (Theological Studies), Covenant Theological Seminary D.W.S., The Robert E. Webber Institute for Worship Studies Laura Story Elvington is a Bible teacher, worship leader, Grammy award-winning singer/songwriter, and bestselling author.
 The song "Blessings" was certified Gold in 2011 and inspired her first book, What If Your Blessings Come Through Raindrops.
 Laura's music and writing show God's love and grace intersecting with real life, and serve as a reminder that despite questions or circumstances, He is the ultimate author of our story.
 Laura recently released a new book, When God Doesn't Fix It: Lessons You Never Wanted to Learn, Truths You Can't Live Without.
-She has served as a worship leader at Perimeter Church in Atlanta since 2005.
-Her greatest joy is being a wife to Martin and the mother to Josie, Ben, Griffin and Timothy.
+She has served as a worship leader at Perimeter Church in Atlanta since 2005, and is currently in the thesis stage of the Doctor of Worship Studies at IWS.
+Her greatest joy is being a wife to Martin and the mother to Josie, Ben, Griffin, and Timothy.